 You may ask if this is really such an important factor to productivity, but a negative work environment can have a huge impact on employees’ states of mind.
-The mentality of high pressure, cut-throat workplaces is still being upheld by some companies.
-Psychologists, however, maintain that it’s not the best way to get results because employees either burn out or end up leaving.
+The mentality of high pressure, cut-throat workplaces is still being upheld by some companies, but psychologists maintain it’s not the best way to get results because employees either burn out or end up leaving.

-Mental health professionals and organizational psychologists say that if employees feel good in the workplace, they’re happier and more creative, and therefore, they increase productivity.
+Mental health professionals and organizational psychologists say that if employees feel good in the workplace, they’re happier and more creative, therefore more productive.
 On the same token, receiving support when stressed or unwell provides the same positive feeling.

 This doesn’t mean employers should coddle employees or refrain from critiquing their work.
 But when employees are punished harshly or are afraid of their superiors, the results are actually counterproductive.
 These situations will make employees feel stressed, which leads back to working inefficiently.

-This really boils down to not feeling valued or trusted.
-When employers ensure positivity and put trust in their employees to do a good job, employees work harder and prove themselves even more.
-Their motivation comes from a place of confidence and encouragement, rather than fear or money or a “this will look good on my résumé” outlook.
+This really boils down to not feeling valued and trusted.
+If employers ensure positivity and put trust in their employees to do a good job, employees will want to work harder and prove themselves even more.
+Their motivation should come from a place of confidence and encouragement, rather than fear or money or a “this will look good on my résumé” outlook.

 The process of looking for a job, going through multiple interviews, and the demand of learning a new company/position is like a job itself.
 So, when multiple people from the same company are willing to go through that, it’s important to ask why.

-There is evidence in reports that indicate employees often care more about work environment than making more money.
+There is evidence in reports that indicate employees often care more about working in a positive environment than getting more money.
 If one wakes up in the morning and dreads going to work to the point that they’d rather call in sick, productivity slows down, thereby profitability drops.